-Exit Routes and Emergency Planning
+Exit Routes/Emergency and Active Shooter Planning

 An emergency action plan (EAP) is usually a written document required by particular OSHA standards.
 For smaller organizations, the plan does not need to be written and may be communicated orally if there are 10 or fewer employees.
 [29 CFR 1910.38(b)] The purpose of an EAP is to facilitate and organize employer and employee actions during workplace emergencies.
 The elements of the plan must include, but are not limited to: